 At The Sellers Law, we have over 25 years of experience dealing with detailed bankruptcy procedures such as the ones mentioned above.
 We are conveniently located in Montgomery, Selma, Greenville, and Troy.
-All consultations are always free!!
-You may contact us by calling 334-LAWYERS (529-9377) or by using the “contact us” feature on this website.
-You may also email us at email@example.com.
-Remember that doing nothing changes nothing so act now, and call us today!
+All consultations are always free, and our phone lines are answered 24 hours a day!
+You may contact us by calling or texting 334-LAWYERS (529-9377) or by using the Contact Form on this website.
+You may also email us at firstname.lastname@example.org.
+We can usually meet with you within 24 hours of contacting us!
+Remember that doing nothing changes nothing so act now and call us today!

 The Sellers Law Firm is designated a debt relief agency by an Act of Congress and the President of the United States.
 We have proudly assisted people seeking relief under the U.S. Bankruptcy Code for four decades.